vjysolanki/videostream/README.md

 ## Assumption and Improvements
-- Service is implemented based on assumption that video and metadata will have 1-1 relationship
+- Service is implemented based on the assumption that video and metadata will have a 1-1 relationship
 - Video contents are assumed as String that can be extended to take bytes
+- Data validation needs to be implemented for instance time or  year  > 0 etc
-- For Play operation, system return mocked url location where videos are stored instead of actual video contents passed ( player need to download the video from url)
+- For Play operation, the system returns a mocked URL location where videos are stored instead of actual video contents passed (the player needs to download the video from the URL)
-- Current system uses H2 in memory database which can later be extended to permanents storage like postgres etc.
+- The current system uses H2 in the memory database which can later be extended to permanent storage like Postgres etc.